xemu-project/xemu-website/docs/docs/troubleshooting.md

 With flatpak:
 1. `sudo flatpak override app.xemu.xemu --filesystem="$HOME/savedgames/xemu/`

-Note: Root permission is required when executing the `flatpak override` command; therefore `flatpak override app.xemu.xemu --user --filesystem="$HOME/savedgames/xemu/` will not be effective.
+Note: Using the same command non-root with the `flatpak --user` parameter will not work.

 With flatseal:
 1. Install [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal)